Aliases for CDC25C Gene

 Previous GeneCards Identifiers for CDC25C Gene

-This gene is highly conserved during evolution and it plays a key role in the regulation of cell division.
-The encoded protein is a tyrosine phosphatase and belongs to the Cdc25 phosphatase family.
-It directs dephosphorylation of cyclin B-bound CDC2 and triggers entry into mitosis.
-It is also thought to suppress p53-induced growth arrest.
-Multiple alternatively spliced transcript variants of this gene have been described, however, the full-length nature of many of them is not known. [provided by RefSeq, Jul 2008]
+This gene encodes a conserved protein that plays a key role in the regulation of cell division.
+The encoded protein directs dephosphorylation of cyclin B-bound CDC2 and triggers entry into mitosis.
+It also suppresses p53-induced growth arrest.
+Multiple alternatively spliced transcript variants of this gene have been described. [provided by RefSeq, Dec 2015]

 GeneCards Summary for CDC25C Gene

 CDC25C (Cell Division Cycle 25C) is a Protein Coding gene.
 Diseases associated with CDC25C include plague and ataxia-telangiectasia.
-Among its related pathways are Signaling by GPCR and Akt Signaling.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include protein kinase binding and WW domain binding.
 An important paralog of this gene is CDC25A.

 UniProtKB/Swiss-Prot for CDC25C Gene